 Pre-pregnancy recommendations for the obese woman include weight loss prior to conception through diet, exercise, behavior modification and bariatric surgery as well as the limitation of weight gain during pregnancy.
-Bariatric surgery is best for women less than 35 years old; it has very good results, but pregnancy must be delayed for at least 2 years until nutritional issues have stabilized.
-Women over age 35 have “biologic clock” issues and may not want to wait 2 years to conceive.
+Bariatric surgery is best for women less than 35 years old; it has very good results, but pregnancy must be delayed for 18 months to 2 years until nutritional issues have stabilized.
+Women over age 35 have “biologic clock” issues and may not want to wait that length of time to conceive.

 Sometimes egg freezing is a viable option to do prior to bariatric surgery to not push off that biological clock further.

 Also, we have nutritional people we work with to help patients be successful in their weight loss, so they can proceed with treatment.
 Sometimes a relatively small amount of weight loss can be sufficient.
 For further information on how nutrition affects your fertility, please contact us to book an appointment at 973.548.9900 or fill out our contact form and we will contact you shortly.